Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Background

 where $c$ is a cell outline (a point in $\mathcal{C}$), $h, k$ are infinitesimal deformations of $c$ (tangent vectors in $T_c\mathcal{C}$), $D_s$ is the derivative with respect to arc-length $s$ along the curve $c$, $(T,N)$ denote the unit tangent and the unit normal to $c$, respectively, and $<,>$ is the canonical Euclidean inner-product of $\mathbb{R}^2$.
-An elastic metric $ g^{a, b}$ depends on two parameters: a "bending" parameter $b$ and a "stretching" parameter $a$, which respectively evaluate whether two curves are "bent" or "stretched" compared to one another and then define how far apart these curves should be on $\mathcal{C}$.
+An elastic metric $ g^{a, b}$ depends on two parameters: a ``bending'' parameter $b$ and a ``stretching'' parameter $a$, which respectively evaluate whether two curves are ``bent'' or ``stretched'' compared to one another and then define how far apart these curves should be on $\mathcal{C}$.
 For example, when $a$ is large, two curves that differ by a stretching operation will be far apart.
 When $b$ is large, two curves that differ by a bending operation will be far apart.
 Elastic metrics are invariant under shape-preserving transformations, i.e., elements in the group $\mathcal{G}$ of 2D translations, 2D rotations, and re-scaling of cell outlines \cite{needham2020simplifying}.
 As such, elastic metrics are well-defined on the \textit{space of curve shapes}, which is formally given by the quotient $\mathcal{M} = \mathcal{C}^1([0, 1], \mathbb{R}^2) / \mathcal{G}$.
 The elastic metric with $a=1$ and $b=0.5$ is called the square-root-velocity (SRV) metric, and is often used as the “default metric” on the manifold of discrete curves.
 For this reason, we will consider the statistical analysis with the SRV metric as a baseline in our experiments.
-Because $\mathcal{M}$ is a manifold, we use a generalized form of linear regression: geodesic regression.